-1 There is evidence Pb concentrations in the environment have decreased within the United States 2 over time.
-As noted in Appendix 1, air Pb concentration in the United States has continued to decline.
-The 3 AHHS II found the number of homes with Pb-based paint has also decreased.
-However, environmental Pb 4 concentrations can vary across urban centers as a result of local meteorology, and contributions of 5 point/nonpoint sources of airborne Pb may still lead to exposure.
-Pb from resuspended dust can also make 6 a contribution to ambient air Pb concentrations.
-Airborne particles of Pb tend to be small but overall have 7 shifted to larger sizes over the past few decades as a result of the United States phasing out leaded 8 gasoline in automobiles.
+There is evidence Pb concentrations in the environment have decreased within the United States over time.
+As noted in Appendix 1, air Pb concentrations in the United States have continued to decline.
+The AHHS II found the number of homes with Pb-based paint has also decreased.
+However, environmental Pb concentrations can vary across urban centers as a result of local meteorology, and contributions of point/nonpoint sources of airborne Pb may still lead to exposure.
+Pb from resuspended dust can also contribute to ambient air Pb concentrations.
+Airborne particles of Pb tend to be small but overall have shifted to larger sizes over the past few decades as a result of the United States phasing out leaded gasoline in automobiles.
 Pb particles in soil and resuspended dust tend to be coarser.
-Humans can also be 9 exposed to Pb in soil through hand-to-mouth contact.
-This is the main pathway of Pb exposure for 10 children, who play closer to the ground and in outdoor areas that may be contaminated with Pb.
-Finer soil 11 particles (<63 μm in diameter) adhere to human hands more efficiently than larger particles.
-12 Both biological and nonbiological factors can contribute to increased exposure and associated
+Humans can also be exposed to Pb in soil through hand-to-mouth contact.
+This is the main pathway of Pb exposure for children, who play closer to the ground and in outdoor areas that may be contaminated with Pb.
+Finer soil particles (<63 μm in diameter) adhere to human hands more efficiently than larger particles.

-BLLs.
+Both biological and nonbiological factors can contribute to increased exposure and associated BLLs.
 EBLLs have been linked to proximity to Pb-emitting sources.
 Young children have higher risk of exposure due to behaviors close to the ground and EBLLs due to higher bone turnover and lower overall body mass.
 Seniors may have EBLLs because of higher lifetime Pb exposure due to higher exposures before broad Pb regulation.
-Factors such as recent immigration, being a member of a racial/ethnic minority, and lower SES have been shown to be linked to increased BLLs.
+Factors such as recent immigration, being a member of a racial/ethnic minority group, and lower SES have been shown to be linked to increased BLLs.
 There may also be a variety of co-contaminants present with Pb in the environment, including heavy metals, volatile compounds, and PAHs, depending on the source and environmental pathway.